What is the Colleges Advisory Program (Colleges)?

 Incoming students meet their faculty advisors on their arrival at Orientation, and subsequently see them for advisory meetings and informal get-togethers.
 Advising in the Colleges is a student-centered process, helping students forge their career path over 4 years, incorporating a broad sense of one’s personal interests, vision, and strengths, as well as personal growth through defining experiences in medical school.
 Advisors typically support students in their initial adjustment to medical school, teach and provide modeling in foundational skills of doctoring, support their scholarly interests, discuss academic performance, connect them to specialty mentors, help with scheduling decisions, and coach students through the residency application process.

 The 24 full-time JHUSOM faculty serving as advisors make a 3-5 year commitment to this program, devoting 20% effort in their roles as longitudinal advisors and teachers to 20 students (5 in each class).
-These faculty members are drawn from the East Baltimore and Bayview campuses, holding positions in the Departments of: Anesthesiology/Critical Care Medicine, Emergency Medicine, Internal Medicine, Pediatrics, Psychiatry and Surgery, with a wide range of subspecialty expertise.
+These faculty members are drawn from the East Baltimore and Bayview campuses, holding positions in the Departments of: Emergency Medicine, Internal Medicine, Pediatrics, OBGYN, Psychiatry, and Surgery, with a wide range of subspecialty expertise.